SovereignCloudStack/k8s-cluster-api-provider/README.md

   ``cluster-template.yaml`` with the variables from ``clusterctl[-$CLUSTERNAME].yaml``
-  to render a config file ``$CLUSTERNAME-config.yaml`` which will then be submitted to the capi server (``kind-kind`` context) for creating the control plane nodes and worker nodes with openstack integration, cinder CSI, calico CNI, metrics server, and the nginx ingress controller.
-(The later two can be controlled by ``tfvars`` which are passed down into the ``clusterctl.yaml``.
+  to render a config file ``$CLUSTERNAME-config.yaml`` which will then be submitted to the capi server (``kind-kind`` context) for creating the control plane nodes and worker nodes with openstack integration, cinder CSI, calico or cilium CNI, metrics server, and optionally nginx ingress controller, flux, cert-manager.
+  (The latter of these can be controlled by ``tfvars`` which are passed down into the ``clusterctl.yaml``.)
   The script returns once the control plane is fully working (the worker nodes might still be under construction).
 The kubectl file to talk to this cluster (as admin) can be found in ``$CLUSTERNAME.yaml``.
 Expect the cluster